Zhangmochen-zmc/methylation_deconvolution_benchmark/scripts/deconvolution/CelFiE/readme.md

 ### Step 1: Data Preparation

 Before running the scripts, organize your input data.
 It is recommended to place all files in  `ref_data/` and `test_data/`folder.
+For detailed data, please see `More Information`.

 *  **Reference Matrix (`ref.txt`)**: A signature matrix where:
     *   **Rows**: Defined by chrom, chrom_start, and chrom_end.